prehensile/botkit/README.md

 ## Overview

 `botkit` is a toolkit for the creation of Twitter bots, written in Python.
-It is intended to take care of the tricky and annoying stuff (like obtaining OAuth tokens and scheduling tweets) so you can
+It is intended to take care of the tricky and annoying stuff (like obtaining OAuth tokens and scheduling tweets) so you can get on with writing the interesting bits.

 ## Configuration
 `botkit` is configured with a few environment variables: